denten-books/plain-text/5-format.md

 the "universal lasting ideal" of all shuttles: exactly the opposite of *phantazomenōn* as "ephemeral instantiation" in the previous passage!
-Yet both *eidos* and *phantazomenōn* were reasonably translated into English as "form," indicating a fundamental overloading of the concept.[^ln3-plato]
+Yet both *eidos* and *phantazomenōn* were reasonably translated into English as "form," indicating a fundamental overloading of the concept.[^ln4-plato]

-#### Hegel

 G.W.F.
 Hegel gives perhaps the paradigmatic expression to the dichotomy between form and content in the literature on aesthetics.
 In his *Lectures on Aesthetics*, Hegel posits classical art as striving to reach an equilibrium between its ideational, spiritual content and "the configuration of sensuous material" [@hegel_hegels_1998, 70].
 Whole books have been written on Hegel's